 So whether for fun or more serious stimulation, being well informed about a subject, especially if we’re consuming it, deserves our educated attention.
 With our whole beauty philosophy in mind, we have selected the best books we think are worth reading this weekend, sure to help you blossom.

 Slow Beauty – Shel Pink

-The slow beauty movement describes a fast growing sub-culture of beauty therapists who have lost faith in the quick-fix, which often includes invasive procedures and toxic products that are found in the beauty industry.
-They are instead drawn to a whole-istic approach to skincare with a focus on dermo-nutrition, wellness and skin health beginning first from the inside out.
+The slow beauty movement describes a fast-growing sub-culture of beauty therapists who have lost faith in the quick-fix, which often includes invasive procedures and toxic products that are found in the beauty industry.
+They are instead drawn to a holistic approach to skincare with a focus on dermo-nutrition, wellness and skin health beginning first from the inside out.

 Similar to the Slow Food Movement, it reflects a shift in values away from fast food convenience, towards slower, deeper and truer ideals.
 It encourages you to redefine “Beauty” as you know it, it’s about turning inward and discovering what makes you unique and inspires you.
 When all is well on the inside, you reflect this on the outside.
 It also includes information about the power of rituals, embracing the seasons, and the healing benefits of nature.